Stephen-2001/hw2_digital_analog_lcd/README.md

 ## What are the results
 1. The first plot is the result of output after the lowpass filter
-2. The second plot is
+3. The second plot is show up the frequency and have a peak at the frequency we choose